Irvine I. Turner: 1954 election

+In the initial election, Turner and Savado advanced to a run-off.
+Turner defeated Savado by approximately one thousand votes in a run-off election.

 Historian Robert Curvin wrote, "With his victory, a common man with intriguing connections and one-time neighborhood hustler was transformed into one of the most important politicians in New Jersey."
-Amiri Baraka wrote, 'Mr. Turner's breakthrough into American politics was made possible by getting into political shape the Black Central Ward and establishing a leadership category for Black People going for the Democratic party".
+Amiri Baraka wrote, "Mr. Turner's breakthrough into American politics was made possible by getting into political shape the Black Central Ward and establishing a leadership category for Black People going for the Democratic Party."

-Council career
+Tenure

-Cummings was elected again through the 1966 election.
-During his career, Turner aligned with Mayors Meyer C. Ellenstein and Ralph A. Villani.
+He was re-elected repeatedly.
+During his career, Turner aligned with mayors Meyer C. Ellenstein and Ralph A. Villani.
 He helped appoint African Americans for Newark city positions, using these jobs in exchange for the support of voters which he could then provide to other politicians including Hugh Joseph Addonizio.
 He pushed for more opportunities for African Americans in employment, housing, the police force and government.
 He had a wide-ranging career and was involved with many issues in the Central Ward and citywide.
 He criticized the white establishment including slumlords and officials.

 During his career he was featured in national magazines like Jet and Ebony.

-However, by the 1960s, many in Newark were looking for change.
-George C. Richardson, under the banner of the United Freedom Democratic Party. ran against Turner in 1966, along with Kenneth A. Gibson's first bid for Mayor.
-Richardson received only 10,000 votes.
-In 1967, Amiri Baraka wrote, "Where once [Turner] offered some actual inspiration to Black People in Newark, now he represents the impotence and incompetence of one traditional area of Negro leadership."
+However, by the later 1960s, many in Newark were looking for radical change.
+Kenneth A. Gibson, with the support of Amiri Baraka, challenged Addonizio in the mayoral election under the banner of the United Freedom Democratic Party.
+George C. Richardson ran against Turner on the Gibson ticket but received only 10,000 votes.
+In 1967, Baraka continued his criticisms of Turner, writing, "Where once [Turner] offered some actual inspiration to Black People in Newark, now he represents the impotence and incompetence of one traditional area of Negro leadership."

-As new organizers began to present a challenge to established politicians Turner began criticizing the civil rights activists in Newark.
+As new organizers began to present a challenge to established politicians, Turner began criticizing the civil rights activists in Newark.
 He said, "Violence, rash words, or insulting remarks are not going to get my race any further ahead than they have come.”

+Indictment and defeat

 In December 1969, Turner was indicted along with Mayor Hugh Joseph Addonizio.
-In 1970, with growing opposition to the mayor, Dennis Westbrooks ran against Turner, on the ticket of Kenneth A. Gibson.
-He beat Turner in a runoff.
+In 1970, with opposition against Addonizio growing, Dennis Westbrooks challenged Turner and won a runoff.
+Gibson defeated Addonizio for mayor, but Westbrooks was one of only two Gibson allies to win election to the Council.

-Later life and legacy
+Personal life and death

 Irvine Turner had been hospitalized on numerous occasions since the 1950s and sustained numerous strokes.
 He died on September 9, 1974, leaving a wife and three children.

+Legacy

-Irvine I. Turner Boulevard was named after Turner.
+Irvine I. Turner Boulevard, a large street in Newark, is named after him.